 12. Proyecto digital (Digital Project): The objective of the digital project is to provide students with the opportunity to apply the Spanish they have learned to create a personal profile in Spanish to introduce themselves and aspects of their life to Spanish speakers.
 In each module, learners will develop different parts of this project applying the specific vocabulary and structures they have learned in it.

 13. Antes de partir (Before We Go): In this final section, we revisit the contents of each module, the goals we set for students at the beginning of the chapter, and the personal aims they wanted to accomplish.
 Our hope is that this section will offer learners the chance to reflect on their learning process and to set new objectives for the next step in your growth as a Spanish speaker.

-14. Práctica individual (Individual Practice): At the end of all sections in each module, we offer links to activities that provide learners with more opportunities to use the language learned.
+Práctica individual (Individual Practice): At the end of most sections in each module in both volumes of Trayectos, we offer links to activities that provide learners with more opportunities to use the language learned.
 These exercises are self-correcting, and can be completed individually.

 El mundo tejano (The Texan World): The purpose of these sections is to highlight different aspects (e.g., people, places, art, etc.) of Hispanic Texas through thematic readings and/or videos and images and tasks that will allow students to know more about the unique ways in which members of Texas’ Hispanic/Latinx communities have contributed to the state.
 We recommend this section for instructors teaching in Texas.